ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Methodology

 Precisely, synthetic data were generated under two distinct scenarios:

-1) Scenario 1 follows the data generation strategy proposed by \citet{Rodriguez19}.
-It relies on five key parameters: \(K\) - the number of clusters in the dataset, $N$ - the number of objects, \(D\) - the number of features (i.e. number of dimensions) for each object, \(N_e\) - the number of objects per cluster, and \(\alpha\) - the cluster separation parameter (i.e. degree of overlap between clusters).
+1) Scenario 1 follows the data generation strategy proposed by Rodriguez et al. \cite{Rodriguez19}.
+It relies on five key parameters: \(K\) - the number of clusters in the dataset, $N$ - the number of objects in the dataset, \(D\) - the number of features (i.e. number of available dimensions) for each object, \(N_e\) - the number of objects per cluster, and \(\alpha\) - the cluster separation parameter (i.e. degree of overlap between clusters).
 To cover a broad range of clustering complexities in our simulations, we varied the number of clusters, features, and objects per cluster.
-Specifically, we considered the values of 2, 5, and 10 for the number of clusters; 2, 5, 10, and 50 for the number of features (to simulate both low- and high-dimensional data); and 50 and 200 for the number of objects per cluster.
+Specifically, we considered the values of 2, 5, and 10 for the number of clusters; 2, 5, 10, and 50 for the number of features; and 50 and 200 for the number of objects per cluster.
 This corresponds to 24 different parameter configurations.
-To select appropriate values of the \(\alpha\) parameter, which controls inter-cluster separation and depends on both cluster count and dimensionality, we performed a grid search over the range [0.1, 10] with a step size of 0.1.
-The selected \(\alpha\) values satisfied two criteria: No single clustering algorithm consistently achieved an ARI above 0.8 across all datasets of any given parameter configuration, and at least one algorithm exceeded this threshold in more than 20\% of the realizations.
+To select appropriate values of the \(\alpha\) parameter, which controls inter-cluster separation and depends on both the number of clusters and dimensionality, we performed a grid search over the range [0.1, 10] with a step size of 0.1.
+The selected \(\alpha\) values satisfied two criteria: (1) no single clustering algorithm consistently achieved an ARI above 0.8 across all datasets of any given parameter configuration, and (2) at least one algorithm exceeded this threshold in more than 20\% of the realizations.
 These constraints prevented any single algorithm from clearly dominating the others.
 In total, we identified 11 parameter configurations meeting these criteria.